Montrealers file legal action contesting restrictions on assisted dying

 Truchon, who was born with cerebral palsy, said he managed to live a fulfilling and independent life until 2012, when he lost the use of his one remaining limb, his left arm.

-In a statement read by an assistant, the 49-year-old said he would like to end his suffering and can’t face the prospect of life confined to an institution.
+In a statement read aloud by an assistant, the 49-year-old said he would like to end his suffering and can’t face the prospect of life confined to an institution.

-“Today, I challenge the laws of medical aid to die for myself above all, and for all those who would, like me, want to end their days and who are unfortunately caught in their bodies and are dependent on others for their entire lives,” his statement read.

-Gladu, 71, said she survived a childhood bout with polio and went on to become an accomplished journalist and trade unionist.
+“Life in an institution until the end of my days is not made for me,” he said.
+“I have enjoyed another side of life before and I can no longer endure my misery.”

-But for the last 30 years, post-polio syndrome has led to an ever-growing list of health problems and a deteriorating quality of life.
+Gladu said that for the last 30 years, post-polio syndrome has led to an ever-growing list of health problems and a deteriorating quality of life.

 “Each breath has become for me a conscious effort which consumes three-quarters of my waning energy,” she said.